Skip to main content

 Duluth Water Tower

-Loans are most often used to replace or upgrade wells, treatment plants, water towers, or distribution systems.
+Funding is most often used to replace or upgrade wells, treatment plants, water towers, distribution systems, or lead service lines.
 Projects have also included consolidating water systems, water meters, computerized monitoring and control systems, and extending public water services to properties with contaminated private wells.
-Loans may not be used for economic expansion or enhancements primarily intended for fire suppression.
+Funding may not be used for system growth or enhancements primarily intended for fire suppression.

-Interest rates are excellent, the average interest rate for fiscal year 2016 was 1.08%.
-Loan terms are typically 20 years, but can be extended to 30 years based on the financial need of the community.
-Drinking water infrastructure projects funded by the DWRF are usually greater that $100,000 and averaged $1.84 million in 2016.
-Approximately $39 million can be provided in loans annually.
+Interest rates are excellent, the typical interest rate is 1-3%.
+Loan terms are typically 20 years but can be extended to 30 years based on the financial need of the community.

-Two state entities work together to provide this program.
-They are the Minnesota Department of Health (technical engineers), and the Minnesota Public Facilities Authority (bankers).
+Two state entities work together to implement this program.
+The Minnesota Department of Health (technical engineers), and the Minnesota Public Facilities Authority (bankers).
 Funding is provided from a combination of sources, including federal funds through the U.S. Environmental Protection Agency, state matching funds, loan repayments and the Public Facilities Authority revenue bond proceeds.

 Tags